1. WHAT'S A PUBLIC BANK?

 On the other hand, public banks are owned by governments so they are accountable to elected representatives.
 Public banks support credit unions and community banks by making joint participation loans, providing them credit, purchasing their mortgages, and cooperating in other ways that make more capital available to them to provide low-cost consumer services.
 North Dakota, with its state public bank, has more credit unions and community banks per capita than any other state.

-A July 2021 NBC Bay Area special explained one aspect of the glacially slow process of building affordable housing “Developers have to put together a jigsaw puzzle of funding from government agencies and private investors before they can build.
-They say that process can take up to a
+A July 2021 NBC Bay Area special explained one aspect of the glacially slow process of building affordable housing: “Developers have to put together a jigsaw puzzle of funding from government agencies and private investors before they can build.
+They say that process can take up to a decade.”

-decade.”
 This observation is supported by the research done for the Public Bank East Bay viability study and the HR&A Team Lending Gaps and Priorities Analysis report for the San Francisco Public Bank task force.

-Public banks offer a smooth pathway to funding and an alternative to reliance on private investors and the private, for-profit housing market.
-They can help ensure that future housing development linked to publicly funded transit investments does not result in the extremely common widespread displacement of residents in predominantly African-American, Asian, and Latino working-class neighborhoods.
-Public banks can also contribute by co-lending with local private banks and encouraging and back-stopping investments in socially responsible local housing initiatives.
+Public banks can also help ensure that future housing development linked to publicly funded transit investments does not result in the widespread displacement of residents in predominantly African-American, Asian, and Latino working-class neighborhoods.
+By co-lending with local private banks and encouraging or backstopping investments in socially responsible local housing initiatives, public banks serve as a stabilizing force, keeping communities rooted while advancing affordable housing at scale.

 12. HOW WILL PUBLIC BANKS SUPPORT RACIAL EQUITY?